Join Our eNewsletter!

 What Is Meningitis?

 Meningococcal disease is caused by several types of meningococcal bacteria.
-It can result in meningitis, a dangerous infection of the brain and the spinal cord
+It can result in meningitis, a dangerous infection of the brain and the spinal cord.

-The bacteria is spread from person to person through coughing, sneezing, or direct contact, especially in over-crowded areas.
+The bacteria are spread from person to person through coughing, sneezing, or direct contact, especially in over-crowded areas.
 The early symptoms include fever, headache, and neck stiffness.
 You can become ill very quickly from meningitis.

-Meningococcal disease is prevalent in parts of Africa known as the 'Meningitis Belt', as well as parts of Asia and the Middle East.
-In addition, recent studies have shown that university and college-aged students, particularly first year students living on campus have an increased risk of getting meningitis than the general population of the same age.
+Meningococcal disease is prevalent in parts of Africa known as the “Meningitis Belt,” as well as parts of Asia and the Middle East.
+In addition, recent studies have shown that university and college-aged students, particularly first year students living on campus, have an increased risk of getting meningitis than the general population of the same age.
 This includes college students living abroad.

-- If possible, avoid crowded places where you can't avoid direct contact with infected persons
+- If possible, avoid crowded places where you can't avoid direct contact with infected persons.

-- Decreasing or eliminating alcohol consumption
+- Decrease or eliminate alcohol consumption.

 Share This Article